newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/ube-attorney.md

 header: Uniform Bar Examination (UBE)
 slug: ube-attorney
 ---
-The UBE is a standardized test drafted by the National Conference of Bar Examiners (NCBE) and is uniformly administered, graded, and scored in all participating states.
+The UBE is a standardized test drafted by the National Conference of Bar Examiners (NCBE).
+It's uniformly administered, graded, and scored in all participating states.

 The UBE has three parts:
 - The Multistate Bar Examination (MBE)